Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### The Dwarvish-London War

 The **Dwarvish-London War**, also called **The Great War**, was a brief but devastating conflict between Myrkheim and London.
 Myrkheim, once the strongest nation in Antares, sought to assert dominance over the newly established London, attempting to turn it into a vassal state.
-Misjudging London’s strength, the dwarves were swiftly defeated by the superior technology of London’s war machine.
+Misjudging London's strength, the dwarves were swiftly defeated by the superior technology of London's war machine.

-Myrkheim suffered heavy losses, with several citadels falling into London’s hands.
+Myrkheim suffered heavy losses, with several citadels falling into London's hands.
 Though they retained sovereignty, London's presence in Myrkheim became substantial, and the influx of technology that followed sparked both advancements and fears of renewed cultural erosion.